Skip to content

 Experimental

-Create a new probe type with scaffolding, based on a config file.
-See the Create page for how to use
+Create a new probe type scaffold from a configuration file.
+See the Create page for the current workflow and limitations.

 Command: opensampl create <CONFIG PATH> [OPTIONS]